The Best Fennel & Radish Salad With Lemon & Olive Oil

 fennel and radish salad with lemon and olive oil

-I’m posting this recipe again because seriously I can’t get enough of it.
-It has now become a weekly thing in my house.
-It’s hard to believe that a couple of years ago I didn’t like fennel and found the liquorice aniseed flavour intolerable.
 Now I crunch my way through bulb after bulb adding a variety of things on the side.
-I love to stuff this salad into toasted whole wheat pitas with left over grilled salmon or roast chicken.
+I love to stuff this salad into toasted whole wheat pitas with leftover grilled salmon or roast chicken.
 I pile it onto open sandwiches with seed bread and hummus.
 It pretty much goes with most things.
-Its delicious with raw or cooked fish and grilled chicken.
-The other day I turned it into a stunning slaw by adding shredded cabbage and a dollop of my easy home-made mayonnaise.
+It’s delicious with raw or cooked fish and grilled chicken.
+The other day I turned it into a stunning slaw by adding shredded cabbage and a dollop of my easy homemade mayonnaise.

 To make the vegetables extra crunchy, soak them in a bowl of ice-cold water with ice cubes added.
 This transforms them into the crispest texture that will have you crunching your way through this salad with much glee.
 Do all of this immediately before you want to serve this salad.

 I also whip out the finest extra virgin olive oil I have available.
-Because it is such an important component of this salad you really want to use the best.
+Because it is such an important component of this salad you want to use the best.

-You are basically working on a ratio of 2:1 fennel to radish and then add the dressing ingredients to your taste.
+You are working on a ratio of 2:1 fennel to radish and then add the dressing ingredients to your taste.
 You may want it more lemony or you may like more salt.
 I only use Maldon salt.
 It is by far my favourite salt ever.

 Recipe – serves 4 (adapted from Jamie Oliver)

-• 150g radishes
+• 150 g radishes

-• 5 T olive oil
+• 4 – 5 Tbsp olive oil

 • 1 teaspoon Maldon salt